 Do I Need a Financial Planner?

 Creating your own financial plan can be a daunting task.
 If you aren’t sure where to get started or have a plan but want to improve it, a financial planner might be able to help.
+If you decide to go it alone, we’ve created Financial IQ by Susie Q’s Personal Financial Planner to help you.
 I’ve never used a financial planner, so I interviewed two friends who use a planner and Graeme Hughes, The Money Geek, to get their insights and perspectives.

 In this post, I’ll first distinguish financial planners from other types of financial advisors.
 The rest of the post provides responses to questions asked by a few of my readers to help you with the following:

 - Figure out whether and how a financial planner can help you.

 - Prepare for your first meeting with a financial planner.

 - Understand the process for developing a financial plan and the deliverables.